This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 - SQLite - One database, all information

-- Email - Because sometimes simple works best
+- Email - Because sometimes the simplest thing works best

 That’s it.
 No project management tools.
 No CRM dashboards.
 No marketing automation platforms.